varthdader/SysOpsScripts/Networking/PrivacyDNS.md

 ### Conclusion

 You've successfully set up No-IP's enhanced DNS service along with Pi-hole and Unbound, ensuring that Unbound uses your No-IP hostname for DNS resolution.
+You've also created a dedicated user for running Docker containers and configured the No-IP DUC to run in a screen session.
 Adjust any configurations as needed based on your network requirements!